 So much to do…. so much to do!
 The Christmas tree is up, Christmas cards posted, the Gingerbread Cake dough is maturing in the fridge.
 Next?
-My favourite Christmas dish: Pierogi with Cabbage and Mushroom Filling.
+My favourite Christmas dish: Pierogi with Sauerkraut and Mushroom Filling.

 My sis, Asia, says that she loves Pierogi because they taste like tradition – I couldn’t agree more.

-Pierogi Filled with Cabbage and Mushroom Filling
+Pierogi Filled with Sauerkraut and Mushroom Filling

-There are many dishes I could skip during the Christmas dinner or lunch, but not the Pierogi Filled with Cabbage and Mushroom Filling.
+There are many dishes I could skip during the Christmas dinner or lunch, but not the Pierogi Filled with Sauerkraut and Mushroom Filling.
 Sometimes you can notice a bit of a tension around the table, when the bottom of the dish starts to show, but normally, there is a dozen or two more of Pierogi tucked away in the fridge for later.
-Pierogi with Cabbage and Mushroom Filling are simply delicious and not many can resist them.
+Pierogi with Sauerkraut and Mushroom Filling are simply delicious and not many can resist them.

-I’ll never forget the joy and the feeling of the overwhelming warmth, and love, and the tearful eyes when we opened the package that was sent from Mrs Marysia just before Christmas… It was mine and Peter’s (my brother) first Christmas away from home, in cold and wet Yorkshire, UK, where we had arrived only a few weeks earlier to find jobs and to start a new life.
+I’ll never forget the joy and the feeling of overwhelming warmth, and love, and the tearful eyes when we opened package that was sent from Mrs Marysia just before Christmas… It was mine and Peter’s (my brother) first Christmas away from home, in cold and wet Yorkshire, UK, where we had arrived only a few weeks earlier to find jobs and to start a new life.